luigi-massacci/AS2017-18/readme.md

 ##Code standards
 + if in doubt, follow the Python Zen (import this)
 ###Indentation
-+ Indentations are made of two spaces
++ Indentations is made by a tab

 ###Comments
 Comments should respect these parameters: